JingoBongo/creditworthiness_service/README.md

 add gateway
 add task queue
 TODO do i need to delete notes2?
 I will probably put it in docker one day, so not necessarily

-db_decorator is GIGA CHAD, but!.
-If you see that functions from db_utils have args* but they are not used, don't believe it. args* are consumed by decorator, but function only uses kwargs** that are supplemented by decorator